grpc/proposal/A54-restrict-control-plane-status-codes.md

 clear a bug occurred.
 The original status code and message should be included within the new status message so the error information is not lost.

-If a failed Picker result occurs, [retry policy][gRFC A6] status code matching may only occur after the control plane status check and rewrite.
+If a failed Picker result or CallCredentials failure occurs, [retry policy][gRFC A6] status code matching may only occur after the control plane status check and rewrite.
 The rewrite does not impact transparent retries as transparent retries are not performed for pick failures.
 Similarly, retries are not impacted by rewriting failed Service Config and Config Selector results as those results must be successful to determine the retry policy.

 ### Temporary environment variable protection